"

 Teen Magazines

 In 2006, the Madrid fashion show made headlines by banning overly thin models to project an image of beauty and health.
 According to fashion show organizers, “models had to be within a healthy weight range.
 That means a 5-foot-9 woman would need to be at least 125 pounds (Hellmich, 2006).”
 Critics have debated the dangers of featuring thin models since the 1960s when model Twiggy entered the field.
-Since then, extremely thin models have ruled the runway despite claims to the contrary: Most American runway models measure within an inch or two of 6 feet tall, but weigh between just 120 and 124 pounds.
+Since then, skinny models have ruled the runway despite claims to the contrary: Most American runway models measure within an inch or two of 6 feet tall, but weigh between just 120 and 124 pounds.
 With images of these models everywhere, many wonder about their effect on American youths, especially teen girls.

 Celebrity Magazines